FreelanceJavaDev/DataLogger/README.md

 ## Introduction
 I did this on my own as a volunteer, I made no money on this nor do I plan to.

 I'd appreciate the credit and a plug when used.
 I use this library myself as you see it here.
 Feedback and bug reports are greatly appreciated, but fixes may take time depending on what else I have going on.
-In additon the standrd RTC1307 library (which does DS1302, DS1307 and DS2302 RTCs) and the Time sibrary are required.
+In additon the standard RTC1307 library (which does DS1302, DS1307 and DS2302 RTCs) and the Time sibrary are required.
 Both can be obtained through the Sketch -> Include Library -> Manage Libraries menu item.

 ## Overview